Elsie dad 'deliberately calm' in 999 call

 Matthew Scully-Hicks, 31, of Delabole, Cornwall, denies inflicting catastrophic injuries on Elsie Scully-Hicks at their Cardiff home.

-The prosecution put it to him he sounded "quite calm in the call" after Elsie fell down stairs in March 2016.
+The prosecution put it to him that he sounded "quite calm in the call" after Elsie fell down stairs in March 2016.

-Mr Scully-Hicks told the court he had not wanted to distress Elsie further.
+Mr Scully-Hicks told Cardiff Crown Court he did not want to upset her.

-Details of the call were read to the jury at Cardiff Crown Court and prosecutor Paul Lewis QC asked the defendant: "What did you do that day that you tried to pass off?"
+Details of the call were read to the jury and prosecutor Paul Lewis QC asked the defendant: "What did you do that day that you tried to pass off?"

 Mr Scully-Hicks replied: "Absolutely nothing."